ukhsa-collaboration/snapperdb/README.md

 snapperdb.py update_distance_matrix -c $myconfigname
 ```

+If you have access to a HPC cluster the **-m** flag can be used to partition your job into.
+This paramter expects an integer that will be the number of strains you want update in each qsub job.

 ### Generating SNP Addresses

 Using hierarchical single linkage clustering of the pairwise SNP distances we are able to derive an isolate level nomenclature for each genome sequence.
 This allows efficient searching of the population studied as well as automated cluster detection.
 By default the SNP address performs single linkage clustering at seven SNP thresholds; 250, 100, 50, 25, 10, 5, 0.